 \subsection{Datasets}

 Two datasets were used for the policy training.
-One is the Go Stanford 4 (``GS") dataset\cite{gs4dataset} to evaluate our methods.
-The dataset was created using a wheeled Turtlebot2 equipped with a dual-fisheye camera (Ricoh Theta S), and contains pairs of teleoperation commands (translational velocity $v$ and angular velocity $\omega$) and camera images.
-The camera image is prepared by clipping the raw image to obtain a FoV of around $\pi$.
-In the evaluation, ``GS$^+$" denotes the GS dataset augmented by VCR. ``GS$^-$" indicates raw GS dataset.
+One is the Go Stanford 4 (``GS'') dataset\cite{gs4dataset} to evaluate our methods.
+The dataset was created using a wheeled robot (Turtlebot2) equipped with a dual-fisheye camera (Ricoh Theta S) and contains pairs of teleoperation commands (translational and angular velocities) and camera images.
+The camera images were prepared by clipping the raw image to obtain an FoV around $\pi$.
+In the evaluation, ``GS$^+$'' denotes the GS dataset augmented by VCR. ``GS$^-$'' indicates the raw GS dataset.

-Another dataset named ``Arm" is collected by simulated arm robot UR3e with an omnidirectional camera at the end effector in the iGibson \cite{shenIGibsonSimulationEnvironment2021} version 1.0.3.
-The simulated camera image and pose data were collected while the robot was repeatedly moving towards randomly sampled 6D poses.
+Another dataset named ``Arm'' was collected by simulated arm robot UR3e with an omnidirectional camera at the end-effector in the iGibson \cite{shenIGibsonSimulationEnvironment2021} version 1.0.3.
+The simulated camera image and pose data were collected while the robot was sequentially moving towards randomly sampled 6D poses.
 This simulated robot was also used for quantitative evaluation.
-The data were collected in three simulated environments, and the total number of data $>2\times10^5$ is similar to that of the GS dataset.
+The data were collected in three simulated environments, and the total number of training data $>2\times10^5$ is similar to that of the GS dataset.